WLAN-Pi/developers/style/WORKFLOW.md

 CI/CD will be setup and triggered by pushes to `{repo}/debian/changelog`.

-So, this meaning you should have some hope that your hotfix or feature works as intended.
+So, this means you should have some hope that your hotfix or feature works as intended.
 It would be a good idea to format, lint, and test the code at this stage.

-Thus, don't push changes to the `changelog` until you are ready to deploy.
+Thus, do not push changes to the `changelog` until you are ready to deploy.

 ## Setup development environment